 Students take their core and elective course requirements in the first two to three semesters in the program and should aim to begin their thesis research no later than the second semester in the program.

 During their tenure in the PhD program, students will have regular meetings with their Research Advisory Committee (RAC) -- a committee that will give advice and help oversee the student’s progress.

-After Year 3, students take the Comprehensive Examination.
+After Year 3, students take the Candidacy Examination.
 This exam allows the Graduate Advisory Committee to thoroughly examine the student's preparation for dissertation research.
-Successful completion of the comprehensive examination indicates that the student has a broad and in-depth background in biomedical sciences.
+Successful completion of the Candidacy Examination indicates that the student has a broad and in-depth background in biomedical sciences.
 It marks the watershed from taking courses to being a full-time researcher.